RitikaVerma55/E-commerce-Automation-and-Data-Mining-Using-Selenium-/README.md

 # E-commerce-Automation-and-Data-Mining-Using-Selenium-
-Created a python script using selenium to automate login, sign-in of eBay, ensured efficient interaction and featured potential error handling.
-Utilized Selenium WebDriver for data mining, captured essential product information and exported the data into CSV.
+This Python script automates eBay login, sign-in, and data scraping using Selenium and Microsoft Edge WebDriver.It prioritizes efficient interaction with the website and incorporates error handling for login scenarios.
+The script uses Selenium WebDriver for data mining, capturing essential product information (title, price, ID, specifications) based on user-provided search terms.
+It exports the extracted data into a CSV file.